 Meeting with an academic advisor

-New, non-curricular, and continuing students that have completed 30 or fewer credit hours are encouraged to meet with an advisor in any campus Student Success Center.
+New, non-curricular, and continuing students that have completed 30 or fewer credit hours are encouraged to meet with an advisor in any campus Enrollment Services office.
 Academic advisors are prepared to inform students about Reynolds policies and procedures, academic program requirements, and services.
 Students who have completed more than 30 credits or who are enrolled in a Certificate or Career Studies Certificate (CSC) should meet with a faculty advisor in their selected program.

 Prepare for your meeting with an advisor.